 To explore herbal formulas, look for an acupuncturist who is licensed in herbology and TCM.

 4. Drink warm lemon water.

 You’ve probably been hearing a lot lately about the benefits of lemon water in the morning.
 When your digestive system has been asleep for eight hours, it can help to flush it with warm water and the juice of half a lemon.

 So why do I also recommend it to help with weight loss during menopause?
 In TCM, it's also believed that warm water boosts the energetic function of the spleen and stomach.
-And mainstream research backs up the idea that water can help with weight loss: One 2004 study found that after participants drank about 17 ounces of water, their metabolic rates increased.

 5. Eat a protein-packed breakfast.

 To help manage weight during menopause, I suggest starting the day with eggs and a meaty protein such as chicken sausage or pork loin.
 For vegetarians, low-fat plain Greek yogurt also works.
-According to research out of the University of Missouri, people who eat protein for breakfast have increased feelings of fullness and a reduced desire to eat throughout the day.